CascadePass/Sleeper/README.md

 # Project Summary

-**Sleeper** is designed to help people with sleep SA understand and improve their sleep.
+**Sleeper** is designed to help people with SA understand and improve their sleep.
 Sleeper can import the logs created by a PAP machine and draw charts to visualize what happened overnight and help users see patterns.
 It's designed to help new PAP users answer questions like:

 * Should I run my machine in auto (APAP) or manual (CPAP) mode?
 * What pressure(s) should I use?